 The rate at which your body burns calories for energy is known as your metabolism.
-When you exercise, this rate increases.
-Just how much and for how long depends on a variety of factors including your gender, body composition, and what activity you’re doing.
+When you exercise, your metabolism increases.
+How much effect this has and how long it lasts depends on a variety of factors including your gender, body composition, and the activity you’re doing.

-“A 150-pound person will burn roughly 400 calories during an hour-long swim at a moderate pace, and 700 at a vigorous one,” says Tom Holland, exercise physiologist, triathlete, and founder of TeamHolland.
-But that number isn’t the same for everyone.
-“The number of calories burned while swimming depends on a variety of factors including duration, intensity, swim stroke, weight, and even your relative swim efficiency.”
+“A 150-pound person will burn roughly 400 calories during an hour-long swim at a moderate pace and 700 at a vigorous one,” says Tom Holland (an exercise physiologist, triathlete, and founder of TeamHolland).
+Those numbers don’t hold true for everyone.
+Holland says that the number of calories you burn when you swim depends on factors that include:

-Because you burn more calories when you swim faster, covering more distance, it makes sense that the fastest swim stroke has the potential to burn the most calories.
-Holland says this is the freestyle stroke.
+You burn more calories when you swim faster and cover more distance.
+The fastest swim stroke—the freestyle stroke—has the potential to burn the most calories.
 But, that doesn’t mean you should opt for the freestyle every time you get into the pool.

-He suggests doing what you are most likely to do on a consistent basis, and mixing up your strokes to work the most muscles and keep things interesting.
+Holland suggests doing what you’re most likely to want to do on a consistent basis; also mix up your strokes to work the most muscles and keep things interesting.

 When you start any exercise program, it pays to know the best practices to keep your regimen safe and productive.
-Holland says to start slowly.
+Holland recommends starting slowly.

-Start with one to three swims a week, for short durations of between 10 to 30 minutes.
-Each week, add another five minutes.
+Start with one to three swims a week, for 10 to 30 minutes each.
+Each week, add another 5 minutes.

 Holland stresses that it’s important to rest whenever needed.
-In the beginning, you may swim a lap, take a break, and swim another lap, continuing this pattern through the workout.
+In the beginning, you may swim a lap, take a break, and swim another lap, continuing this pattern throughout the workout.

 If weight loss is your goal, you’ll want to create a caloric deficit that also gives you enough energy to fuel your workouts.

 You might be famished when you get out of the pool, but that doesn’t justify hitting the drive-thru on your way home.
-Pack a post-workout snack in your bag to hold you over until you can get to the kitchen.
+Pack a post-workout snack to hold you over until you can get to the kitchen.